 • Overview

-Ehsanul is a specialist criminal practitioner.
-He is regularly instructed to prosecute and defend in serious cases involving violence, drugs, firearms, dishonest and sexual offences.
+Ehsanul is a specialist advocate dealing with Criminal and Regulatory cases.
+He is regularly instructed to prosecute and defend in serious cases involving violence, drugs, firearms, dishonesty and sexual offences.

 • Crime